BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

  In order to evaluate the models as an ensemble, this notebook was set up: [ensemble_evaluating.ipynb](ensemble/ensemble_evaluating.ipynb).
 The evaluation in this notebook is based purely combination of the predictions of all the individual models.

- ### Blender
+ ## Blender

  In terms of blending the individual models together a time-based and weighted approach has been chosen.
 Predictions always are being aggregated over a 10 seconds period for spectral data that uses windowed spectra.

  Secondly since all the predicted scores of all the individual models are in different scales, the predictions of each individual model based on the predictions of the test-set are being normalized.
 Like that everything can be measured as standard deviations apart from what has been seen in the training phase.

  Thirdly the normalized predictions of the individual models are being summed up weightedly according to their individual model performance.
-These weights are completely arbitrary.
+These weights are completely arbitrary and were tuned "by hand".
 As mentioned in the [improvements.md](../docs/improvements.md) these weights can be optimized for best scores in the future.

  + Autoencoder MEL spectrum +30%
  + Isolation Forest MEL spectrum +0%